Undergraduate Policies and Procedures

 The Dean's List recognizes students whose grades for the fall or spring semester represent the top ten percent of all students within each school who complete 12 or more UT Dallas semester credit hours within that semester.
 These students will be recognized as members of the Dean's List of their respective schools.
 Students without a declared major are eligible for the Office of Undergraduate Education Dean's List.
 Students pursuing a second baccalaureate degree, enrolled as transient and/or non-degree seeking, and graduate students enrolled in undergraduate courses are not eligible for Dean's List.
 Only graded courses contributing to a student's grade point average are included in the calculation of semester credit hours.

-After a final grade has been recorded by the Office of the Registrar, faculty may change grades only to correct a clerical error or replace a grade of "incomplete."
-A faculty initiated change of a final grade requires the written approval of the instructor, the department or program head, Associate Dean of Undergraduate Education, and the School Dean.
-Grade changes must be submitted by the end of the eighth week of the following long semester after the grade was awarded.
-Any grade change initiated after the eighth week of the long semester requires the written approval of the instructor, the department or program head, Associate Dean of Undergraduate Education, the School Dean, and the Dean of Undergraduate Education.
+After a final grade has been recorded by the Office of the Registrar, faculty may change grades only to correct a clerical error, replace a grade of "incomplete", or replace a grade of "NR".
+A faculty initiated change of a final grade requires the written approval of the instructor and the department, program head or Associate Dean, as determined by the school.
+Grade changes must be submitted by the end of the eighth week of the following semester after the grade was awarded.
+Any grade change initiated after the eighth week of the semester requires the written approval of the instructor, the department, program head or Associate Dean, as determined by the school, and the Dean of Undergraduate Education.

 The only grounds for considering a grade to be incorrect are either clerical error or that the grade is arbitrary or capricious.
 Examples of clerical error would include, but are not limited to, a mistake in adding component grades, a mistake in recording grades, or attributing a paper or examination to the wrong student.
 "Arbitrary or capricious" means that the grade cannot be considered reasonable given the material of the course, the overall performance of the class, and the individual performance of the student.
 The University assumes that coursework is best evaluated by the instructor in the immediate context of the course activity.
 Requests for reconsideration must show with clear and convincing evidence why this assumption should be set aside.